-Central Police working major crash along Greenwell Springs Road
+Four hurt in crash along Greenwell Springs Road

 Latest Weather Blog

-Central Police working major crash along Greenwell Springs Road
+Four hurt in crash along Greenwell Springs Road

-CENTRAL - A portion of Greenwell Springs Road between Hooper and Wax has been shut down after a major crash Thursday evening.
+CENTRAL - Four people were taken to a hospital after a major crash along Greenwell Springs Road on Thursday evening. .

 Central Police Chief Roger Corcoran said the crash happened around 7:30 p.m. along Greenwell Springs Road near Lighthouse Avenue.

 Chief Corcoran said multiple cars were involved and multiple people suffered injuries.
-The cause of the wreck is unknown.
+Four people were taken to a hospital: one critical, one serious and two in stable condition.

 Trending News